-- 1.1 Side streets and the rear of buildings are a characterful part of the CA, offering glimpsed views away from the main thoroughfare.
+1.1 Side streets and the rear of buildings are a characterful part of the CA, offering glimpsed views away from the main thoroughfare.
 Due to a perceived lack of visibility these areas can encourage anti-social behaviour such as littering, damage to buildings, the public realm, and graffiti.
 These areas also suffer from a lack of general maintenance in both the public realm and boundary treatments, which erode the character of these areas.
 An example of this is the carpark to the rear of bridge street and Morfa Lane.
-Views from the castle in particular need to be considered with wider landscape views back to much of the CA. - 1.2 Views into and out of the CA can be difficult to protect, since those buildings which have the potential to affect key views can be outside of protected areas such as a CA; their impact can sometimes become fully apparent only after construction.
-This relates to the introduction of tall buildings outside of the CA, or those on higher ground which affect long distance views of the landscape beyond.
-For example, whilst much of the CA's setting is protected by terracing which encloses many of the principal road frontages, the topography of the land allows for panoramic and far-reaching views at a number of locations the CA. The far-reaching views of the spire of St Mary's also adds significantly to the area.
-For example the introduction of contemporary developments to the rivers edge has impacted views from the river side walk and castle grounds.
+Views from the castle in particular need to be considered with wider landscape views back to much of the CA.

 Development proposals should be carefully assessed to understand the impact of the proposals on the character and appearance of side streets and of rear buildings, as well as key views and main thoroughfares.
 The council will pay special attention to the desirability of preserving the conservation area and there will be a presumption against development which is considered to cause harm.
 New development within the conservation area or its setting should not obscure or detract from important views within, towards or from the conservation area.
-Important views and landmarks have been highlighted within the appraisal, however more may be identified by others.
+Important views and landmarks have been highlighted within the appraisal, however more may be identified by others